Becoming an architect at Bath

 Find out about the educational steps you'll take to become an architect and how the course at Bath varies from other institutions.

 To become an architect in the UK, applicants are required to hold qualifications specified by the Architects Registration Board (ARB).
 These are referred to as Parts 1, 2 and 3.
 Holding these qualifications also allows you to become a Chartered Architect as a member of the Royal Institute of British Architects (RIBA).
-Our courses are validated and prescribed by both RIBA and ARB.
+Our courses are validated and prescribed by both the RIBA and the ARB.

 Bath offers a unique structure for all three parts, integrating the required periods of professional experience within the academic course.